 Helsinki may seem like a small city but it’s full of surprises.
-There are several things to do in, and around the city.
+There are several things to do in and around the city.
 In this blog post, we have highlighted our list of top things to do in Helsinki during winter or summer.
-The list is a mix of day trips and attractions located in the heart of town and should enable you to experience the best of what Helsinki has to offer.
+The list is a mix of day trips and attractions in the heart of town and should enable you to experience the best of what Helsinki offers.

 Getting around in Helsinki

 It’s easy to get around Helsinki on foot or by tram.
 It’s always a good idea to stay in the heart of the city (close to the central train station).
-We stayed at Hotel Indigo, which was a few metres away from the tram stop.
+We stayed at Hotel Indigo, a few metres away from the tram stop.
 The tram is well connected to many of the attractions such as the Market Square and the Uspenski Cathedral.